Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The `date` parameter should be set to the date that the reason for disabling came into effect.
 If there is no clear date but the formula needs to be disabled, use today's date.
 If the `date` parameter is set to a date in the future, the formula will be deprecated until that date (on which the formula will become disabled).

-The `because` parameter can be set to a preset reason (using a symbol) or a custom reason.
+The `because` parameter can be a preset reason (using a symbol) or a custom reason.
 See the [Deprecate and Disable Reasons](#deprecate-and-disable-reasons) section below for more details about the `because` parameter.

 ## Removal